L7-Aware Traffic Management

 cd cilium

-Hubble CLI is also used to observe the traffic in later steps.
+It is also recommended that you install Hubble CLI which will be used used to observe the traffic in later steps.

 Supported Envoy API Versions